rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

   negate = \b -> not b
 ```

-then GHC would tell us
+then GHC would reject, telling us

 > All instance types must be of the form (T a1 ... an) where a1 ... an are
 > _distinct type variables_, and each type variable appears at most once in the